-Karen Yank – Trust portrays an intersection between two fundamental elements in Yank’s work: the line and the circle/semicircle.
-The line and its symbolization of the boundary between the earth and the sky stabs into the circle, representative of nature’s many circular things, such as the dome of the sky, the sun, the moon, and the cycle of life.
+Trust portrays an intersection between two fundamental elements in artist Karen Yank’s work: the line and the circle/semicircle.
+The line, with its symbolization of the boundary between the earth and the sky, stabs into the circle, representative of nature’s many circular things, such as the dome of the sky, the sun, the moon, and the cycle of life.
 The two interconnected shapes are consistently seen interacting in Yank’s sculptures, representative of both the relationship between her and her late mentor, Agnes Martin, as well as the union between the earth and the sky.
 In Yank’s pieces, the use of a cross is common as well, but in Trust, the cross, representing intersection, union, and marking a specific place in space or time, is replaced by the conflicting shapes of the circle and the line.
 The circle, the line, and the cross are inspired by their frequent appearances through history; the three themes date back to the Stone Age and are as old as culture and civilization itself.

 Yank primarily works in mixed metals to create her mesmerizing sculptures, citing their strength and durability.